population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 # Introduction

-Uganda had some of the strictest Covid-19 lockdowns in Sub-Saharan Africa, one in 2020 and another in 2021 [@BBC2020;@Birner2021;@Mahmud2021].
+Uganda had two of the strictest Covid-19 lockdowns in Sub-Saharan Africa, with the most severe parts of these lockdowns covering April through June 2020 and July through August 2021 [@BBC2020;@Birner2021;@Mahmud2021].
+As [@fig:raw-insecurity] shows, Uganda also experienced substantially higher food insecurity during or immediately following these lockdowns than at any other time during the pandemic.[^definition]
-Using longitudinal data and household fixed effects, we examine the impact of the twin lockdowns in Uganda on food insecurity, labor market outcomes, and how households attempted to cope with the lockdowns.
+Using longitudinal household data, we aim to understand the extent to which these changes arose from the twin lockdowns in Uganda by examining food insecurity, labor market outcomes, and how households attempted to cope with the lockdowns.

+[^definition]: The definitions of the three levels of food insecurity are described in detail below [@FAO0].

+![Food Insecurity by Survey Round of the Uganda High-Frequency Phone Survey on Covid-19](../figures/food_insecurity_by_survey_round_3_levels.pdf){#fig:raw-insecurity}

 Early assessments of the impact of the pandemic in developing countries generally find a negative effect of lockdowns on food insecurity, income, employment, and agricultural production.[^1] However, these studies have limitations, such as using only cross-sectional type data or having a narrow geographical focus covering only one or two villages or states in a country.
 These studies also suggest that households try to cope with the lockdowns through behavior changes, such as reducing